janneshopman/RKSymFoam/README.md

 paper "A symmetry-preserving second-order time-accurate PISO-based method." by E.M.J.
 Komen, J.A.
 Hopman, E.M.A.
 Frederix, F.X.
 Trias and R.W.C.P.
 Verstappen.
 One notable adjustment is made in the pressure gradient interpolation to follow the paper "An energy-preserving unconditionally stable fractional step method on collocated grids." by D.
 Santos Serrano, F.X.
 Trias Miquel, G. Colomer Rey and C.D.
 Pérez Segarra.
 For a description of the method, please refer to these papers.

 ## Authors

 The main structure of the solver, including the Runge-Kutta schemes was developped by Edo Frederix, of the Nuclear Research and Consultancy Group (NRG), Westerduinweg 3, 1755 LE Petten, The Netherlands.
-The symmetry- preserving method was applied to this structure by Jannes Hopman, of the Heat and Mass Transfer Technological Center, Technical University of Catalonia, C/Colom 11, 08222 Terrassa, Spain.
+The symmetry-preserving method was applied to this structure by Jannes Hopman, of the Heat and Mass Transfer Technological Center, Technical University of Catalonia, C/Colom 11, 08222 Terrassa, Spain.

 ## License